Sean-URS/Dotmim.Sync/docs/Web.rst

     Console.WriteLine("End");

-Now we can launch both application, The Web Api on one side, and the Console application on the other side.
+Now we can launch both applications, The Web Api on one side, and the Console application on the other side.
 Just hit Enter and get the results from your synchronization over http.

 .. image:: assets/WebSync01.png